thu-spmi/CAT/README.md

 3. Flexible configuration with JSON.
 Check the [guideline for configuration](docs/configure_guide.md).

 4. Scalable and extensible.
 It is easy to be extended to train tens of thousands of speech data and add new models and tasks.

-See [What's New](docs/whatsnew.md) for recently added functionalities and features!

 ## Installation